wakatara/harsh/README.md

         log      Print habit log
         todo     Print unresolved tasks for today

-## License: GPLv2+
+## License: MIT License

-*habitctl* is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+*harsh* is free software.
+You can redistribute it and/or modify it under the terms of the [MIT License](LICENSE).

 TODO: Write usage instructions here